tikalk/angular-best-practices/README.md

+# Challenge
+* define router in app.js
+* define route for YoutubeVideosCtrl
+* experiment with resolve instead of calling YoutubeSearch.search() in YoutubeVideosCtrl

 # Echoes Player ~(EMC)
 Echoes is a great youtube player developed by [Oren Farhi](http://orizens.com).
 It's fun & easy to listen or watch videos from youtube with Echoes.